aikubo/LinkingLines/README.md

 ## Purpose of this Group
 The purpose of this group and respository is to explore the mesoscale structure of dikeswarms associated with Large Igneous Provences.
 ## How to Use this Github
-Sign into your git hub account.
+Sign into your git hub account/ create account.

-###Clone repository
+###Clone git hub respository
 In your command line interface.

  `$ git clone https://github.com/aikubo/Linking-and-Clustering-Dikes.git`